PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 There are 2 cases

-- Used to login for the first time right after initializing PayME.
+- Used to login for the first time after create PayME.
-- Used when the accessToken expires, when calling the SDK function that returns the error code ERROR_CODE.EXPIRED, now the app needs to call login again to get the accessToken for other functions.
+- Used when the accessToken expires.
+When calling the SDK function that returns the error code ERROR_CODE.EXPIRED, the app needs to re-call login to get the accessToken for other functions.

 After calling login() successfully, then call other functions of the SDK (openWallet, pay, ...)